We’re changing the way we generate power to better protect the environment and move towards a cleaner energy future.

 Every year, we report our emissions to regulators, stakeholders, and in our Annual Report and Corporate Responsibility and Sustainability Report.
 We take into account emissions from power generated by our facilities and by Independent Power Producers (IPPs) in the province.
 This also includes our emission intensity.

-The main reasons for higher emissions in 2021 include:
+The main reasons for a reduction in 2022 emissions include:

 We also report our emission intensity, which is referenced in our Corporate Responsibility and Sustainability Report.